SMooreSwe/techInterviewHelper/README.md

 # Technical Interview Helper

 This project was built in a day, as part of a Hack-Day event.
-It uses React Native and Typescript.
+It uses ReactJS and Typescript.
 The backend is in a separate repository and is running using MongoDB.
 Quotes are generated with the Techy API.

 The project includes a working system for account creation, user login and saving data to user profiles.